We give startups a clear, unfiltered look at their software.

 Audits reduce the risk of pushing new features onto unstable ground, sparing your brand from customer frustration from the very start.

-Our startup audit services help you assess where your software stands today and
+Our startup audit services help you assess where your software stands today and what should be addressed next.

 A startup audit is the process of checking a startup software product or internal systems in terms of code quality, performance, stability, security, compliance, architecture design, UX/UI, etc.